domthom21/eurocodedesign/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-You can contribute in many ways:
+You can contribute in many ways:ferfewafe

 Types of Contributions
 ----------------------